 ReST Treatment Data Graph

-Use this treatment data graph to see how your client is progressing.
+Use this excel sheet to create treatment data graphs to see how your client is progressing.
 All you have to do is place your data (numbers) in the relevant boxes, and a graph will automatically be made for you.
+Most children like to see their progress on a daily basis so share it with them and their parents in prepractice or at the end of the session.